StanawalkaWorld/portfolio-website-old/README.md

 ## About me

 My name is Dawid Barański and I am a self learning web developer.
-I explored both back- and front-end.
+I explored both back- and front-end during my self-taught journey.
 Most of my experience is centered around the Vue.js framework (Vue 3, Vue router, Pinia, Nuxt.js, Vite, Vitest), but I continue to explore other regions of computer programming.

 ## Contact